haamid10/30-days-of-code/flylo-dark/README-template.md

 - View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page Users should be able to:
+- See hover states for all interactive elements on the page
 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- tests the email validator, and receive two different messages.

 ### Screenshot